 1. Commit to Your Calendar

-Say you want to work out 3 times a week.
+Say you want to work out for 30 minutes 3 times a week.
 Look at your calendar for that week and see where those spots will fit in the best.
 Then, make a commitment to sticking to those times.

 One exercise study showed that a big obstacle to maintaining regular exercise is being able to fit it into a person’s schedule.
 Make these appointments with yourself unbreakable.
 Maybe you can handle variety, so one day a week you might have an early morning workout.
 Another day that week, you might fit it in after work.

-2. Start Your Day with 20 Minutes for Yourself and Your Workout
+2. Start Your Day with 20 Minutes for Your Workout

-You may have great intentions for working out after work or during lunch hour, but inevitably other commitments might encroach into that time.
+You may have great intentions for working out after work or during a lunch hour, but inevitably other commitments will encroach into that time and kill your workout motivation.

 If you get on up and knock out your workout first thing, you reap the benefits all day long of that energy boost.
 This workout could be a morning walk or hitting the yoga mat right when you get out of bed.